RUG CARE GUIDE

 GENERAL CLEANING ADVICE

-We recommend that you vacuum your rug regularly to keep it clean and to help prevent the pile of the rug from flattening.
-If you have purchased a wool rug or long pile shaggy rug we recommend using a suction only vacuum cleaner, do not use a vacuum cleaner with a spinning brush head.
+We recommend that you vacuum your rug regularly to keep it clean, and to help prevent the pile of the rug from flattening.
+If you have purchased a wool or long pile shaggy rug, we recommend using a suction only vacuum cleaner - do not use a vacuum cleaner with a spinning brush head.
 Most light dirty marks can be cleaned with a damp cloth.
 Do not machine wash or dry clean your rug (unless the label on the back of the rug instructs that you can do so).

 PILE SHEDDING (Fluff)

-It is completely normal for ALL wool rugs to shed some fibres, this is a natural characteristic of wool as a material.
+It is completely normal for ALL wool rugs to shed some fibres; this is a natural characteristic of wool as a material.
 Pile shedding is also normal in some of our man-made fibre rugs (acrylic, viscose and polyester).
 Pile shedding is usually most noticeable in the first several months of use and can lessen over time but will not stop completely.
 Pile shedding does not affect the life of a rug.
-We recommend regular vacuuming to remove any excess fluff/fibres.
+We recommend using a vacuum cleaner regularly to remove any excess fluff/fibres.

 SPROUTING (Long Threads)